rsksmart/rif-relay-contracts/Readme.md

 The contracts can be deployed in the following way:

-1. Configure the `truffle.js` file on the root of the project to set your network
+1. Configure the `hardhat.config.ts` file on the root of the project to set your network
-2. Run `npx truffle migrate --network <NETWORK_NAME>`
+2. Run `npm run deploy <NETWORK_NAME>`

 This will start the migration on `<NETWORK_NAME>`; at the end of it you should see a summary with all the contract addresses.